The painful side of tech algorithms in one heartbreaking tweet

 A devastating story is making its way around Twitter, telling the tale of an indifferent algorithm that got everything right except the sad finale.

-Washington Post video editor Gillian Brockwell sent out a plea to Facebook, Google, Twitter, Instagram, and Experian, begging them to improve their algorithms.
+Washington Post video editor Gillian Brockell sent out a plea to Facebook, Google, Twitter, Instagram, and Experian, begging them to improve their algorithms.
 In the tweet, she explains that when she was pregnant, she shared her joy on social media.
 She used Instagram hashtags like #babybump, wrote baby shower thank-you notes on Facebook, and Googled “babysafe crib paint” and maternity clothes.
 She was served up ads that matched her new interests.

 But then she started Googling other things like “baby not moving” and posting on Facebook about being heartbroken that her child was stillborn.
 Her friends weighed in with teardrop emojis.
 The algorithms that populate the internet were clever enough to figure out she was pregnant, but not clever enough to figure out when she was not.
-They kept serving her ads that compounded her heartache, Brockwell writes.
+They kept serving her ads that compounded her heartache, Brockell writes.
 When she clicked, “I don’t want to see this ad” to give herself some respite, she says the algorithm decided she had given birth—and so it gave her new, more painful ads.
 That led her to Twitter to plead with the companies to do better.

-Brockwell writes: “If you’re smart enough to realize that I’m pregnant, that I’ve given birth, then surely you’re smart enough to realize that my baby died and can advertise accordingly, or maybe just maybe, not at all.”
+Brockell writes: “If you’re smart enough to realize that I’m pregnant, that I’ve given birth, then surely you’re smart enough to realize that my baby died and can advertise accordingly, or maybe just maybe, not at all.”

 An open letter to @Facebook, @Twitter, @Instagram and @Experian regarding algorithms and my son's birth: pic.twitter.com/o8SuLMuLNv